jamoma/Jamoma/readme.md

 All sources needed to build Jamoma can be updated to last version following these steps:

-1. From Terminal or the cygwin window (on Windows), go to the "Tools" folder in the main Jamoma directory by running the following command :
+1.From Terminal or the cygwin window (on Windows), go to the "Tools" folder in the main Jamoma directory by running the following command :

     cd Jamoma/Tools

-2. Run the Ruby update.rb script:
+2.Run the Ruby update.rb script:

     ruby update.rb